-Much to the annoyance of those in the design industry, ‘Modern’ and ‘Contemporary’ design are not one and the same.
+Much to the annoyance of those in the design industry, ‘Modern’ and ‘Contemporary’ office furniture design are not one and the same.
 The two words have been casually used and interchanged so often it’s lead the unschooled to mix them up and confuse others in the process.
 And we’ve heard this topic come up so often, we’ve decided to clear it once and for all.

 Simply put, modern refers to an era, a specific period of time between 1920’s - 1950’s where this design was conceptualized and created.
 The style is identified by defining elements and will not change.

 A modern design would incorporate natural elements like wood, leather or even linen.
 The look is clean, minimal and the materials are prominent.
 It is in fact a reflection of the modern design movement during that period, which go against and ornate and extravagant traditional designs like victorian or gothic.
 This is why you’ll mostly see straight lines in a modern office.
 Chrome also plays a big part here.